 Instructors, please leave a comment below and I will be happy to add you to this list!

-What to Avoid
+Classes to Avoid

 All of the people and groups I’ve mentioned above have a passion for swing dancing.
 I see those people out dancing all of the time, and have taken lessons from many of them.
-They will teach you moves that people are actually doing in the real world today.
+They will teach you moves and styling that people are actually doing in the real world today.